UnicornRanch/unicornranch/content/VMware on AWS /VMware HCX/02_prereq.md

 ### On premises environment

 - Hardware
-    - at least one server with 8 Cores and 64 GB RAM
+    - at least one servers with 8 Cores and 64 GB RAM
 - Software
-    - VMware VCenter 6.7 + ESXi + VMware HCX ( NSX is not required for this lab )
+    - VMware VCenter 6.5 + ESXi + VMware HCX ( NSX is not required for this lab )

 ### On VMware Cloud on AWS